kmethi2/ECON-144/Econ 144 Project 2/README.md

 # Project 2
-**Description:** For this project, we took a time series dataset and attempted to model its trend and seasonality component.
-The dataset we used was monthly air passenger traffic for the San Francisco International Airport.

-  * First, we used different models to attempt to model the trend of the data.
-The models we fit were a traditional linear fit and a quadratic + periodic nonlinear fit as well.
-We then used the AIC/BIC criterion to select the preferred model fit for the trend and computed a forecast
-  *  Next, we looked at both an additive and multiplicative seasonal adjustment and decomposition for the data.
+**Description:** This project was a bit more complex, where we examined two time series datasets, analyzing the individual series, but also the relationship between the two.
+The data we used were monthly imports for two states, Georgia and New Jersey.

+  * First, we looked at the datasets individually.
+We first fit a TSLM model for the trend and seasonality and added an arima model for the cycles of the data, and forecasted the data with this model.
+  * Next, we fit an arima model itself as a full model
-  *  Lastly we chose the optimal model fit and used that model to forecast the series.
+  * Lastly, we fit a VAR model to attempt to capture any dynamics between the two time series.
+  * Overall, we used many metrics to compare these models such as MAPE/RMSE diagnostic statistics.
+We also looked at the IRF and Granger Causality tests to further examine any shared dynamics.